MightyArty/Ex2_Graphs/README.md

 3'nd project in OOP course at Ariel Univeristy using Java.
 For each given Json file we'll load the data and save it in our data structure for further calculations.
 Our project contains API folder that includes interfaces for the assignment, ALGO folder where we implemented our algorithm,TEST folder and GUI folder for demonstration purposes
 # Node class
-Represent the node functions (key,location,getWeight,setWeight)
+Represent the NodeData functions (key,location,getWeight,setWeight)
+# Location class
+Represent the GeoLocation functions (distance,getX,getY,getZ)
-#
+# Edata class
+Represent the EdgeData functions (getSrc,getDest,getWeight,getInfo)